Application design engineer (Ex12)

 - Ex12A: meet the competency requirements of IEC 60079 -14 for ‘Designers (design & selection)’ for the design of Non-Intrinsically Safe electrical equipment installations in explosive atmospheres.

 - Ex12B: meet the competency requirements of IEC 60079 -14 for ‘Designers (design & selection)’ for the design of Intrinsically Safe electrical equipment installations in explosive atmospheres.

 Candidates who are successful in all the assessments will receive a CompEx Certificate in Core Competence.
-For more details about the content of this qualification and information on the learning objectives please download the Ex12 qualification document.

 Assessment is undertaken using applied knowledge assessments and multiple-choice examinations that cover the full Ex12 unit.
 For some assessments, candidates are expected to demonstrate their understanding by using documentation and information available to determine the correct answer.

 Candidates must undertake several examinations which cover both Ex12a and Ex12b including:

 - Marking exam (45 minutes)